GURPS Lite

-GURPS Lite is a 32-page introduction to the rules of the GURPS role-playing game based on the core rules in the GURPS 4e Basic Set (mainly Characters).
+GURPS Lite is a 32-page introductory rules set of the GURPS role-playing game.
+It was published by Steve Jackson Games in 2004.

 Contents

 GURPS Lite includes basic character creation with advantages, disadvantages, skills and equipment, as well as some rules for playing.

 People are allowed to make unmodified copies of the document and distribute as they please, as long as they don't charge any more than the cost of reproduction and don't incorporate it into another product.

 Publication history

-GURPS Lite was published in 1998 for GURPS third edition, as a 32-page version of the game, which allowed Steve Jackson Games the chance to publish standalone games without a need for the main GURPS rulebook.
+GURPS Lite was published in 1998 for GURPS third edition, as a 32-page version of the game, which allowed Steve Jackson Games to publish standalone games without a need for the main GURPS rulebook.
 GURPS Discworld (1998) and GURPS WWII (2001) were the first supplements to make use of GURPS Lite, while later publications carried the label "Powered by GURPS" without the use of the name "GURPS" as part of the book title.

-Unlike the later 4E version, the 3E original included the Magery advantage and rules for casting spells in various mana zones (it is only possible to cast Magic in High Mana settings without Magery).
+Unlike the later fourth edition version, the third edition included the Magery advantage and rules for casting spells in various mana zones.
 It also included the 14 basic spells of Create Fire, Daze, Detect Magic, Fireball, Foolishness, Haste, Ignite Fire, Lend Health, Lend Strength, Light, Minor Healing, Shape Fire, Shield and Sleep.
-These magic options were removed in the following years' 4E version of Lite.

 The current version of GURPS Lite is available, free of charge, as a PDF from the Steve Jackson Games website.